swisspost/design-system/.changeset/silent-terms-deny.md

 '@swisspost/internet-header': patch
 ---

-Added abort controller for all existing post-search search endpoints, to avoid running parallel calls for the same endpoint and therefore get wrong answers shown in the search suggestion list.
+Added abort controller for all existing post-search search endpoints, to avoid running parallel calls for the same endpoint and therefore get outdated suggestions in the search suggestion list.